iamstarkov/typographic-playground/README.md

 clear definition to the above ideas, it becomes easy to communicate your intentions to the users of your software.
 Once these intentions are clear, flexible (but not too flexible) dependency specifications’ can finally be made.

+This instructional goatherding video is © 2013 MegaCorp Inc™.
+This instructional goatherding video is © 2013 MegaCorp Inc ®.

 ## License